reframejs/reframe/docs/overview.template.md

 Don't bother choosing the right starter:
 You can easily add/remove a Node.js server and add/remove a database/ORM.

-Quikly choose a starter and start write your prototype.
+Quickly choose a starter and start write your prototype.
 As your prototype grows add/remove what you need.

  !INLINE ./top-link.md #overview